S. Janaki: Other languages

-Collaboration with Music Directors
+Collaboration with music directors

-Janaki has worked with music directors of different generations.
-From the early 1960s she was given songs by composers mainly in Kannada and Malayalam films.Though she sang fewer songs in Telugu and Tamil during the beginning of her career she went on to rule the playback industry across all four south Indian languages from the mid 1970s.
+Janaki worked with music directors of different generations.
+From the early 1960s she was given songs by composers mainly in Kannada and Malayalam films.
+Though she sang fewer songs in Telugu and Tamil during the beginning of her career, she went on to sing across all four south Indian languages from the mid 1970s.

+A. R. Rahman

+During the '90s, Janaki sang many great Tamil and Telugu songs for A. R. Rahman at the early stage of his career.
+Songs like "Ottagatha Kattiko", "Gopala Gopala", "Nenjinele", "Kadhal Kaditham Theetave", "Mudhalvane", "Endhan Nenjil", and "Margazhi Thingal" are still popular.
+She won the Tamil Nadu State Film Award for Best Female Playback Singer for "Margazhi Thingal" from the film Sangamam under his composition.

 G. K. Venkatesh

-G. K. Venkatesh was one of the early composers who brought a renaissance in Kannada film music.
+G. K. Venkatesh collaborated with S. Janaki in the early 1960s.

-He started composing for more films from the early 1960s and went on to give some remarkable songs to Janaki.
-The GKV-SJ-PBS combination was the talk of the town in those days.

 Two songs that need special mention from this combination are "Nambide ninna naadhadevate" from Sandhya Raga and "Karedaru kelade" from Sanaadi Appanna: both became very popular.

-Dr. Rajkumar, who had begun his acting career in the 1950s, got to sing his first duet with S. Janaki – "Tumbitu Manavaa" – for the film "Mahishasura Mardini" in which he played the villain.
+Dr. Rajkumar, who had begun his acting career in the 1950s, got to sing his first duet with Janaki – "Tumbitu Manavaa" – for the film "Mahishasura Mardini" in which he played the villain.

+Hamsalekha

+By the end of 80s Hamsalekha established himself as the top music composer in Kannada cinema pushing all the veteran composers to the background.
+His strong association with actor Ravichandran resulted in many hit songs.
+Janaki was his first choice during the initial days of his career.
+They had duets in movies like Premaloka and Ranadheera.
+Janaki worked in more than 40 films with Hamsalekha.

+Ilaiyaraaja

+Ilaiyaraaja knew about Janaki's vocal range and versatility when he worked with G. K. Venkatesh.
+When he got a chance to compose music for his debut film Annakkili (1976) he asked Janaki to sing 3 songs which became immensely popular, beginning an era in Tamil cinema.
+S Janaki won four state awards in Tamil in his compositions.

+Janaki sang most of her duets with S. P. Balasubrahmanyam, Malaysia Vasudevan, Mano, K. J. Yesudas, and Jayachandran.
+Ilaiyaraaja himself sang around 200 duets with Janaki.
+Many of the greatest hits for Kamal Haasan the singer came in collaboration with S. Janaki under Ilaiyaraaja's music direction.
+These include "Ninaivo Oru Paravai" from Sigappu Rojakkal, "Sundari Neeyum" from Michael Madana Kama Rajan, "Kanmani Anbodu Kadhalan" from Gunaa, and the duet version of "Inji Iduppazhagi" from Thevar Magan.
+After Ilaiyaraaja started giving more songs to S. Janaki, other music composers followed.

 M. Ranga Rao

 M. Ranga Rao was one of the composers who contributed memorable songs to Kannada film music.

-He collaborated with S. Janaki for many films, including Edakallu Guddada Mele ("Sanyasi Sanyasi") directed by Puttanna Kanagal.
-Ranga Rao composed memorable duets sung by Dr. Rajkumar and S. Janaki for "Vasanta Geeta", "Hosabelaku" and "Samayada Gombe".
+He collaborated with Janaki for many films, including Edakallu Guddada Mele ("Sanyasi Sanyasi") directed by Puttanna Kanagal.
+Ranga Rao composed memorable duets sung by Dr. Rajkumar and Janaki for "Vasanta Geeta", "Hosabelaku", and "Samayada Gombe".

-For Hosabelaku, Ranga Rao composed a melodious tune for a poem by Rashtrakavi Kuvempu "Teredide Mane O Baa Atithi" and S. Janaki sung this along with another legendary singer, Vani Jayaram.
+For Hosabelaku, Ranga Rao composed a melodious tune for a poem by Rashtrakavi Kuvempu "Teredide Mane O Baa Atithi" and Janaki sang this along with another legendary singer, Vani Jayaram.